Roger Noble

-Major General Roger John Noble, AO, DSC, CSC (born 16 March 1966) is the Australian Ambassador for Counter-Terrorism and a retired senior officer in the Australian Army.
+Major General Roger John Noble, AO, DSC, CSC (born 16 March 1966) is a retired senior Australian Army officer and diplomat.
 He joined the army via the Australian Defence Force Academy in 1984 and was commissioned into the Royal Australian Armoured Corps.
-He has commanded the 2nd Cavalry Regiment (c.
+He commanded the 2nd Cavalry Regiment (c.
 2004–05), Al Muthanna Task Group (2005) and the 3rd Brigade (2013–15), and deployed six times on operations to East Timor, Afghanistan and Iraq.
 He was seconded to the United States Army in 2016 and served as Deputy Coalition Land Force Commander, Iraq, as part of Operation Inherent Resolve, and subsequently as Deputy Commanding General – North in the United States Army Pacific (2017–19).
-He retired from the Australian Army and was appointed Australian Ambassador for Counter-Terrorism on 18 February 2021.
+He retired from the Australian Army in 2021 and served as Australian Ambassador for Counter-Terrorism from February 2021 to February 2023, before joining Laing O'Rourke as General Manager – Defence and, subsequently, Infrastructure Advisory Group (IAG) as Managing Director – Defence and National Security in 2025.

 Early and personal life

 Noble was born in Cairns, Queensland, and educated at The Pittwater House School in Sydney.
 He is married to New York-born author and journalist Daniella Brodsky, with whom he has two daughters.